masoodderakhshan/Causal-Discovery/README.md

 This repository includes the source codes and methodology for the article:

-**"Uncovering Physical Mechanisms in Land Subsidence: A Causal Discovery Approach to Interpretable GeoAI"**, submitted to *ISPRSJournalofPhotogrammetryandRemoteSensing*.
+**"The Role of Soil Organic Carbon in Modulating Land Subsidence Dynamics: A Causal Discovery Analysis"**, submitted to *Journal of Soil Science and Plant Nutrition*.

 ## 👥 Authors